-Budgeted cost: £6,927
+Budgeted cost: £7,413

-Activity Evidence that supports this approach Challenge number(s) addressed School led after school tuition with a focus on writing with disadvantaged pupils in small groups.
-(Phonics and Yr 6 SATs prep funded by recovery - See recovery funding allocation document) Small group tuition led by skilled practitioners in school can be evidenced from last year's tuition programme and internal data logged.
+Activity Evidence that supports this approach Challenge number(s) addressed School led after school tuition with a focus on reading (KS1) writing (KS2) with disadvantaged pupils in small groups.
+(Phonics and Yr 6 SATs tuition funded by recovery funding) Small group tuition led by skilled practitioners in school can be evidenced from last year's tuition programme and internal data logged.
 SLT and class teachers all work together to ensure tuition is successful.
 1,2,4,5 School led, school time targeted intervention of pupils.
 Small group led targeted intervention groups used to catch up, raise attainment and accelerate progress of pp pupils with other vulnerable pupils.
 Impact can be seen in pupil progress 1,2,4,5 meeting forms, book scrutinies and pupil interviews.
-Subsidy for use of the NTP programme Government research and EEF in use of tutoring systems 1,2,4,5